 Wine and bread on a stained glass window (Nheyob)

 1 Cor.
 11:1-18 Paul advises women who are believers not to behave seductively, but to dress modestly according to the accepted norms of the society in which they live.
-(In Paul’s day, all respectable women wore a veil in public.)
+(In Paul’s day, all respectable women covered their head and wore a veil in public.
+They only let their hair down at home in the presence of their husband.)

 1 Cor.
 11:17-34 Paul criticises some of the believers for getting drunk when they meet as a church to share a meal.
 He lays down guidelines for the communal meal during which they remember the Lord’s Supper together (see also Matthew 26:26-29, Mark 14:22-25 & Luke 22:14-20).
 “Every time you eat this bread and drink this cup you are telling others about the Lord’s death until he comes.”
 (1 Corinthians 11:26).